marissacooter/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+1. A: React is a Javascript library used for building interfaces for single page applications.
+React solves many problems but mainly solves the issue of changing or manipulating data on the page to be dynamic rather than static.
+Things such as data that would be hardcoded like a date could be manipulated to update with the current date, for example.
+It also allows us to update styles on the page.

 - [ ] What does it mean to _think_ in react?

+2. A: Thinking in React means we must think about the build of our webpage before we place any of the data or content, beginning with building a static version of your webpage.

 - [ ] Describe state.

+3. A: State describes the status of an entire program or an individual state.
+It acts as an “area” for us to store data of any type, such as text, integers and booleans to use to update our data once we refer to it.

 - [ ] Describe props.

+4. A: In React, props is short for properties.
+Props are single values or objects containing a set of values that we can pass to React components to use.
+In a way they help us keep dry code so that if patters emerge in our code we do not have to repeat ourselves.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+5. A: Side effects in Javascript are changes in state when object properties are changed or updated.
+To sync our effects in React we need to use useEffect which allows us to set the state whenever props change.

 ## Project Set Up